L2-Lagrange/Simple-LM1875-sound-system/README.md

 <p align="center"><strong>LEDs</strong></p>

 I included three LEDs on the power rails.
 I would recommend adding at least one to each board.
-It is incredibly useful to have some indicator that the circuit is on and the capacitors are charged.
-It also gives the bulk capacitors a discharge path so they fully discharge when the circuit is turned off.
+They indicate whether or not the circuit is on and the capacitors are charged.
+It also gives the capacitors a discharge path when the circuit is powered off.
 I chose to use an extra LED for visual reasons.
-I used two purple LEDs and a white LED.

 <p align="center">
   <img src="Images/Power_Rail_LEDs.jpg" width="250"><br>